zheeeng/Chest/README.md

 * Emoji emoticons listed on this [EMOJI CHEAT SHEET](http://www.emoji-cheat-sheet.com) supported on GitHub, Basecamp, Slack and other services.
 Searchable.
 With emoji meanings.

 ##Chrome Extensions & Apps
+* [Extension] **[[Open Source]](https://github.com/marcelduran/yslow)**  [Utilities] [YSlow](https://chrome.google.com/webstore/detail/yslow/ninejjcohidippngpapiilnmkgllmakh) analyzes web pages and why they're slow based on Yahoo!'s rules for high performance web sites.
+* [Extension] [Productivity] With no extra effort on your part, [Markdown Here](https://chrome.google.com/webstore/detail/markdown-here/elifhakcjgalahccnjkneoccemfahfoa) eliminates all the hassle of formatting email.
+Empowerment through simplicity.
+* [Extension] [Utilities] [wappalyzer](https://chrome.google.com/webstore/detail/wappalyzer/gppongmhjkpfnbhagpmjfkannfbllamg) is a browser extension that uncovers the technologies used on websites.
+It detects content management systems, eCommerce platforms, web servers, JavaScript frameworks, analytics tools and many more.
+* [App] [Utilities] [Serverauditor](https://chrome.google.com/webstore/detail/serverauditor-ssh-client/fjcdjmmkgnkgihjnlbgcdamkadlkbmam) is a powerful SSH client that has been developed as a standalone Chrome app.
+The app is designed and built like a standard SSH client hence there is no proxy for establishing connections.
+Additionally, it works in offline mode.
-* [App] Supercharge your API workflow with [Postman](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop)!
+* [App] [Utilities] Supercharge your API workflow with [Postman](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop)!
 Build, test, and document your APIs faster.
 More than a million developers already do.… **Here recommend a more convenient and light old version for [Postman v0.8.16](https://chrome.google.com/webstore/detail/postman-rest-client/fdmmgilgnpjigdojojpjoooidkmcomcm).**
-* [App] [Chrome MySQL Admin](https://chrome.google.com/webstore/detail/chrome-mysql-admin/ndgnpnpakfcdjmpgmcaknimfgcldechn) provides you the administration GUI of MySQL server.
+* [App] **[[Open Source]](https://github.com/yoichiro/chrome_mysql_admin)** [Utilities] [Chrome MySQL Admin](https://chrome.google.com/webstore/detail/chrome-mysql-admin/ndgnpnpakfcdjmpgmcaknimfgcldechn) provides you the administration GUI of MySQL server.
 It is like phpMyAdmin, Sequel Pro.
-* [Extension] [Cool Clock](https://chrome.google.com/webstore/detail/cool-clock/icegcmhgphfkgglbljbkdegiaaihifce) is an extension fully loaded with tons of useful time-related features...
+* [Extension] [Productivity] [Cool Clock](https://chrome.google.com/webstore/detail/cool-clock/icegcmhgphfkgglbljbkdegiaaihifce) is an extension fully loaded with tons of useful time-related features...
 But the best part is, it is totally COOL.
-* [Extension] [Vimium](https://chrome.google.com/webstore/detail/vimium/dbepggeogbaibhgnhhndojpepiihcmeb) provides keyboard shortcuts for navigation and control in the spirit of Vim.
+* [Extension] **[[Open Source]](https://github.com/philc/vimium)** [Productivity] [Vimium](https://chrome.google.com/webstore/detail/vimium/dbepggeogbaibhgnhhndojpepiihcmeb) provides keyboard shortcuts for navigation and control in the spirit of Vim.
-* [Extension] Navigate your browser with [Smooth Gestures PLUS](https://chrome.google.com/webstore/detail/smooth-gestures-plus/kdcjmllhmhnnadianfhhnoefgcdbpdap).
+* [Extension] [Productivity] Navigate your browser with [Smooth Gestures PLUS](https://chrome.google.com/webstore/detail/smooth-gestures-plus/kdcjmllhmhnnadianfhhnoefgcdbpdap).
 Quick and easy navigation of the web with mouse gestures.
-* [Extension] [Remove Google Redirection](https://chrome.google.com/webstore/detail/remove-google-redirection/dnhjklgpiifbofihffldllbcopkinlod?hl=en) prohibits click-tracking, and prevent url redirection when clicks on the result links in Google search page.
+* [Extension] [Productivity] [Remove Google Redirection](https://chrome.google.com/webstore/detail/remove-google-redirection/dnhjklgpiifbofihffldllbcopkinlod?hl=en) prohibits click-tracking, and prevent url redirection when clicks on the result links in Google search page.
-* [Extension] **[[Open Source]](https://github.com/evanshultz/neater-bookmarks)** A neater bookmarks tree popup - [Neater Bookmarks](https://chrome.google.com/webstore/detail/neater-bookmarks/ofgjggbjanlhbgaemjbkiegeebmccifi).
+* [Extension] **[[Open Source]](https://github.com/evanshultz/neater-bookmarks)** [Productivity] A neater bookmarks tree popup - [Neater Bookmarks](https://chrome.google.com/webstore/detail/neater-bookmarks/ofgjggbjanlhbgaemjbkiegeebmccifi).
-* [Extension] [AJAX Debugger](https://chrome.google.com/webstore/detail/ajax-debugger/lgfefckpdealogpcfjdhinecfbcgedam) logs all AJAX activity to the Dev Tools Console, allowing inspection of AJAX calls, and open calls in new tab with all the inputs.
+* [Extension] [Utilities]  [AJAX Debugger](https://chrome.google.com/webstore/detail/ajax-debugger/lgfefckpdealogpcfjdhinecfbcgedam) logs all AJAX activity to the Dev Tools Console, allowing inspection of AJAX calls, and open calls in new tab with all the inputs.
-* [Extension] [XPath Helper](https://chrome.google.com/webstore/detail/xpath-helper/hgimnogjllphhhkhlmebbmlgjoejdpjl) can extract, edit, and evaluate XPath queries with ease.
+* [Extension] [Utilities]  [XPath Helper](https://chrome.google.com/webstore/detail/xpath-helper/hgimnogjllphhhkhlmebbmlgjoejdpjl) can extract, edit, and evaluate XPath queries with ease.
-* [Extension] **[[Open source]](https://github.com/wrep/xdebug-helper-for-chrome)** With [Xdebug helper](https://chrome.google.com/webstore/detail/xdebug-helper/eadndfjplgieldjbigjakmdgkmoaaaoc), easy debugging, profiling and tracing extension for Xdebug.
+* [Extension] **[[Open source]](https://github.com/wrep/xdebug-helper-for-chrome)** [Utilities]  With [Xdebug helper](https://chrome.google.com/webstore/detail/xdebug-helper/eadndfjplgieldjbigjakmdgkmoaaaoc), easy debugging, profiling and tracing extension for Xdebug.
-* [Extension] Restyle the web with [Stylish](https://chrome.google.com/webstore/detail/stylish/fjnbnpbmkenffdnngjfgmeleoegfcffe), a user styles manager.
+* [Extension] [Productivity]  Restyle the web with [Stylish](https://chrome.google.com/webstore/detail/stylish/fjnbnpbmkenffdnngjfgmeleoegfcffe), a user styles manager.
 Stylish lets you easily install themes and skins for many popular sites.
-* [Extension] Too many tabs?
+* [Extension] [Productivity] Too many tabs?
 With [Stash](https://chrome.google.com/webstore/detail/stash/bnhjedgfogckebfhnlicnkbdjlmpibck), batch save, quickly stash, easily recover.

 ##Communities
 * [Article] [TextArea](https://www.textarea.com) - absolutely free community for writer and blogger